hms-dbmi/res-reports/README.md

 # res-reports

 This repository contains R code for creating monthly metrics reports for the SWB platform.
 The directions below correspond to AIM AHEAD.
+The GIC metrics reports are not run, but a similar file and process exists.

 ### Setting up the repository for the first time
 1. Clone the repository